WonderfulToolchain/wonderful-packages/README.md

 | x86_64 | x86_64 | x86_64 |
 | ARMv6+, hard float | arm32v6 | armv6h |
 | AArch64 | aarch64 | aarch64 |

+## Known issues

+### sudo: effective uid is not 0, is /usr/bin/sudo on a file system with the 'nosuid' option set or an NFS file system without root privileges?

+On Arch Linux, this can be resolved by editing the following files:

+ * `/usr/lib/binfmt.d/qemu-arm-static.conf`
+ * `/usr/lib/binfmt.d/qemu-aarch64-static.conf`
+ * etc.

+to replace the trailing flag `F` with `FOC`.